reviewboard/reviewboard/docs/manual/admin/optimization/mysql.rst

 Query caching allows MySQL to store the results of previous queries so that they can be returned quickly the next time the query is performed.
-This can be very beneficial on many pages, paricularly review requests and the dashboard.
+This can be very beneficial on many pages, particularly review requests and the dashboard.

 The amount of memory available for query caching can be configured.
 It's